ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2025-09-18】[httptoolkit / frida-interception-and-unpinning](https://github.com/httptoolkit/frida-interception-and-unpinning) - Frida scripts to directly MitM all HTTPS traffic from a target mobile application
 * 【2025-09-16】[bloodorca / hollow](https://github.com/bloodorca/hollow) - Online Hollow Knight save file editor .
 * 【2025-09-15】[home-sweet-gnome / dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel) - An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 * 【2025-09-12】[trueadm / ripple](https://github.com/trueadm/ripple) - the elegant TypeScript UI framework